menu

 If an accident has claimed the life of a loved one, you may be able to bring a wrongful death action against the person or persons responsible.
 Often, an “accident” that results in death could be due to someone’s negligent act.
 Wrongful death actions can arise under many factual circumstances, and the complexities of such a lawsuit require experienced legal assistance.

-If you have lost a family member due to the negligent actions of another, you should contact a wrongful death lawyer in Los Angeles, CA, at The Trial Law Offices of Bradley I. Kramer, M.D., Esq., as soon as possible to review the possible wrongful death case and the services that are available.
-We understand the pain and difficulties that you and your family are facing and our lawyers will aggressively fight to protect your rights.
+If you have lost a family member due to the negligent actions of another, you should contact a wrongful death lawyer in Los Angeles, California, at The Trial Law Offices of Bradley I. Kramer, M.D., Esq., as soon as possible to review the possible wrongful death case and the services that are available.
+We understand the pain and difficulties that you and your family are facing, and our personal injury lawyer will aggressively fight to protect your rights.

 Candles for a deceased person after a wrongful death accident